What is brand strategy and how to make a lasting impact?

-In short, the branding strategy is the creation of the brand's universe and then its promotion to the public.
+In short, the brand strategy is the creation of the brand's universe and then its promotion to the public.

 Why develop a brand strategy?

-To answer this major question which will determine the implementation of all your communication and commercial actions:
+To answer this major question which will determine the implementation of all your brand marketing and commercial actions:

 - What added value and brand equity does your brand bring to customers compared to your competitors?

 - What are its key values, its personality?